AgedToCommit/Resume-Critique-Tool/README.md

 ## 🗂️ Recommended Setup — Use It as a Claude Project

 While you can paste the instructions into any Claude conversation, the best experience is setting it up as a **Claude Project**.
-This keeps your resumes critique in its own conversation, with the instructions always loaded in the background.
+This keeps each resumes critique in its own conversation, with the instructions always loaded in the background.
 The biggest benefit is that project memory builds over time.
 Simply put the more you use it, the less you have to re-explain your background, target roles, and preferences